Deep Learning as a Convex Paradigm of Computation: Minimizing Circuit Size with ResNets: Introduction

 \textbf{Parameter norm minimization:} Another source of inspiration is the literature DNNs whose parameters have bounded $L_2$ norm, for example as a result of $L_2$ regularization.
 This type of analysis has been very successful in simple models such as linear networks \citep{dai_2021_repres_cost_DLN,woodworth2019kernel}, or in shallow networks \citep{Barron_1993_UniversalAB,bach2017_F1_norm,weinan_2019_barron,Savarese_2019_repres_bounded_norm_shallow_ReLU_net_1D,Ongie_2020_repres_bounded_norm_shallow_ReLU_net}, where norms on functions have been identified that describe exactly the space of functions that can be represented with a bounded $L_2$ norm of the parameters.
 In these simpler networks, the convexity of those norms in function space translates into an absence of barriers between local and global minima in function spaces \citep{achour2021,jacot-2021-DLN-Saddle}, and more generally played an important role in the development of convergence proofs \citep{Chizat2018}.

 For deep fully-connected networks it is instead a notion of rank (on non-linear functions) which captures the space of representable functions \citep{jacot_2022_BN_rank,jacot_2023_bottleneck2}, at least at first order.
-My first conclusion from this line of work was that taking large depth limits gives compositionality at the cost of losing convexity, as illustrated by the resulting norm vs rank notions, which did not bode well for the possibility of proving convergence results.
+Alternatively, by switching to products of Froebenius norms of the weights matrices, one obtains a "Neural Hilbert ladder" \cite{chen_2024_neural_hilbert_ladder} and resulting in function spaces that are convex up to a constant that blows up exponentially in depth (see Section A.3 in \cite{chen_2024_neural_hilbert_ladder}).
+This suggests that taking large depth limits induces compositionality at the cost of losing convexity, as illustrated by the resulting norm vs rank notions, which did not bode well for the possibility of proving convergence results.
 Thankfully, this present paper shows that (approximate) sub-additivity under both addition and composition is actually possible, though it requires switching to another notion of parameter norm.

 \textbf{Generalization Bounds:} Looking for other notions of parameter complexity that avoid the pathologies of the $L_{2}$-norm, I have taken inspiration from the diverse literature on generalization bounds for DNNs, based on different notions of parameter which naturally avoid the issues of the $L_{2}$-norm.